 The oak tree was all that anchored Hector Gonzales to the past.
-His family, community, and land had been devoured by the Arcadia Fire during his long tour in Afghanistan.
+His family, community, and land had been devoured by the Paradise Fire during his long tour in Afghanistan.
 For his future, he had no plan other than this first thing: to visit the Grandmother Oak.

 He hiked up the path to the tree’s hidden valley, shouldering both the foreignness and the familiarity of homecoming after so many years away.
 The sun had swung to the west and now punched straight into the canyon, so that the shadows fled to the small corners, and even the cicadas stuttered from the heat.
 Hector loved these times in Northern California, when the temperatures soared, and the north wind carried the incense of hot weeds and volcanic dust, so hot it pressed down on his shoulders and only an act of will allowed a man to stand upright.
 He took a drink from his water bottle, letting the drops fall on his chest, smearing across the sooty grit, then hooked it back to his belt, where his shirt hung around his waist.
 Reaching a small rise, he turned and looked back over the canyon.
-To his left, all was blackened from the fire that had destroyed Arcadia.
+To his left, all was blackened from the fire that had destroyed Paradise.
 To his right, the fire had skipped like a stone, hitting this patch, but not that one, all the way down to the wide grasslands below, the landscape dancing in the waves of heat.

 Home, and yet not home.

-The Arcadia Fire had devoured his family—mother, father, & dog all found scorched to death along the Skyrim Route in the old Ford F-150.
+The Paradise Fire had devoured his family—mother, father, & dog all found scorched to death along the Skyrim Route in the old Ford F-150.
 His grandmother among the missing.
 Hector had watched the news, helpless, from the barracks in Bagram as his hometown and everything he knew exploded in mountains of flame.
 Discharged from the service, he’d inherited seventy acres of ashes on the edge of a mortally wounded town, a graveyard of crumbling foundations, and a life without connection.
 His few friends from high school, equally dislodged, had moved on with their young families, chasing jobs, or just too busy to get together when he’d called.
 He reflected, as he walked, on the nature of these relationships, how—once uprooted—they cannot grow again in the same way.
 Joining the service had been the act of a bewildered teen.
 Leaving the military as soon as he was able, the act of a wiser, tempered man.
 He didn’t know what he would do next, but Hector hoped that visiting the oak might giving him some sense of normalcy, or home, or a jumping off point for the next move.
 His mother and grandmother had talked about the old tree as a revered elder, one of the family, and made frequent pilgrimages themselves to “talk to Grandmother Oak” when they didn’t know what to do.

 This path to the valley had been a secret in his family for generations.
 The first Spaniards to explore here had found the odd hanging valley above the canyon and wondered at the enormity of the oak tree there, its mighty branches stretching from one rock wall to the other, its trunk as thick as a house, its knotted toes held fiercely to the rocks where countless snakes and marmots and ground squirrels had lived and then died.
 Even the Spanish, half blinded in their hunger for gold, had paused beneath its branches, felt the thrum of something mysterious and old and powerful vibrating up from the earth or through the air around the old tree, and so they named it Grandmother Oak.
 The Spanish had named it, yes, but earlier threads of Hector’s blood had known this place as well.
 Before the Europeans, his mother’s grandmothers had gathered acorns here, and surely, they too had wondered at the mystery of the tree, dwarfing any other oak for as far as a man could walk in a string of days.